Hoyasumii/bee-movie/README.md

 Are you OK for the trial?

-I believe Mr. Montgomery is about out of id
+I believe Mr. Montgomery is about out of ide